Top Saving Schemes in India: Rates, Tenures, and Benefits

 • The Post Office Savings Account functions much like typical savings accounts at any other bank and may be moved across India from one post office to another.

 • The National Savings Recurring Deposit Account assists modest and low depositors in building a reserve to support their future requirements.
-Investors can open an individual or joint accounts.
+Investors can open an individual or joint account.

 • By creating a National Savings Time Deposit Account, you can receive benefits for your investment in a 5-year post office term deposit.
 The Income Tax Act of 1961-Section 80C makes the transaction deductible.